shakacode/react_on_rails/README.md

    server rendered react components.
 When server rendering is turned off, then you'll only see the `div` element where the inline JavaScript will render the component.
 You might also notice how the props you pass (a Ruby Hash) becomes inline JavaScript on the HTML page.

-TODO: Check if this is true still: If you're only doing client rendering, you still *MUST* create an empty version of this file.
-This will soon change so that this is not necessary.

 ## JavaScript Runtime Configuration
 See this [discussion on JavaScript performance](https://github.com/shakacode/react_on_rails/issues/21).